-To apply the same schedule to multiple instruments, set up the first instrument and click Enable.
+To apply the same schedule to multiple instruments with the same sampling capabilities, set up the first instrument and click Enable.
 Connect all other instruments to Ruskin and click Use auto-deploy settings.
-Now all instrument will run on the same schedule, including logging times, power options, and sampling parameters.
+Now all instruments will run on the same schedule, including logging times, power options, sampling parameters, and gating conditions.
+See Automatic tasks for details.
 To return to previous settings, click Revert settings.